 Ed Discussion is highly customizable with categories for certain questions or threads and an easy-to-use search and filter tool.

-How Do I Get Access to the Ed Discussion Pilot
+How Do I Get Access to Ed Discussion?

 Using Ed Discussion as an Instructor